golang/website/_content/doc/tutorial/generics.md

 Nicely done!
 You've just introduced yourself to generics in Go.

-If you want to keep experimenting, you can try writing the `Number` interface in terms of `constraints.Integer` and `constraints.Float`, to allow more numeric types.

 Suggested next topics:

 *   The [Go Tour](https://tour.golang.org/welcome/1) is a great step-by-step